hongaar/update-node-versions/README.md

 ## Versions

-By default, versions will be updated to reflect the 'even' versions of Node which are not end-of-life.
-This means that versions that will not be promoted to LTS are ignored.
+By default, versions will be updated to reflect the 'current' and 'LTS' versions of Node which are not end-of-life.

 Optionally, you can configure the action to use another strategy for selecting Node versions.